 How much is Dia and Co a month?
-What are the prices of the items, how much is a full box and how are returns?
+What are the Dia & Co prices of the items, how much is a full box and how are returns?
 How does all of that compare to Stitch Fix Pricing?
+Dia boxes are about $200 for the 5 items, but I will do a full cost breakdown in this post.

 Full Disclosure: Dia and Co has offered me free boxes, all posts are of my own opinion and ideas though, I have also gotten some credits with Stitch Fix as well.